mmlkrx/dhamma-letters/1_on_cultivated_aversion_and_productivity.md

+**Glossary:**

+_Equanimity:_ Having a calm and balanced mind.
+Not reacting with craving or aversion towards pleasant or unpleasant situations or bodily feelings.

+_Goenka:_ S.N.
+Goenka, during the 10 days, audio and video recordings of him are used to explain and teach the technique.

+_Suffering:_ Any time you can't accept and are in reaction to the current situation you're in, you're suffering.
+E.g. Someone hits you -> You react with anger to the pain you feel; You have a job interview coming up -> You react with fear or anxiety in anticipation of the interview; Someone keeps interrupting you -> You react with annoyance, impatience, or sometimes even anger; You're running late to meet a new acquaintance -> You react with stress, dissapointment in yourself and anxiety towards judgement from your new acquaintance; A mostquito stings you -> You react to the itchy feeling with scratching because you can't just accept it; Your stomach tells you he really really needs to eat but you can't get at food at the moment -> You become hangry.
+I could go on forever, people are suffering in a million different ways.

 ## Dhamma Letters #1: On Cultivated Aversion and Productivity

 I thought I'd pull this into email since we'll never find it in imessage ever again.
 And thanks for stimulating these conversations, it's a great way to think about things piece by piece, part by part ;)